Sciss/FolderToHTML/README.txt

-FolderToHTML (C)opyright 2010 Hanns Holger.
+FolderToHTML (C)opyright 2010 Hanns Holger Rutz.
 This is in the public domain.

 A simple command line tool to create an HTML index for a given folder.
 No thrills.